 The shape and volume of the combustion chamber have a huge effect on the performance of all 2T engines.
-The so-called “clearance volume” affects the trapped compression ratio and thus not only performance but also how much effort it takes to kickstart.
+The so-called “clearance volume” is the space between the head and the piston when it is at top dead center (TDC).
+This affects the trapped compression ratio and thus not only performance but also how much effort it takes to kickstart.

 The squish band affects the trapped end-gas and thus the propensity towards detonation as well as the squish velocity.